godotengine/godot-docs/tutorials/3d/using_transforms.rst

         state.AngularVelocity = d.GetAxis() * (d.GetAngle() / state.Step);
     }

 Note that the built-in functions for getting the angle and axis from the quaternion are not perfect, and will have issues for very small angles.
-If you need accurate small angles, you will have to use your own function for obtaining them.
+If you need accurate small angles, you will have to use your own function to obtain them.

 Example with accurate small angle results, using the algorithm taken from the Jolt source code: